imohealth/snowflake-normalize-integration/README.md

 1. Click on Normalize_Connector_Instance (This takes less than a minute to load the streamlit application).
 1. The app will prompt you to give itself access to your sample dataset, the 'patient_terms' table created in pre-requisite step 2
 1. Populate IMO Precision Normalize production key and secret in the form presented.
-1. Set Batch Size to 30 (We support upto a maximum of 300 terms in a single request)
+1. Set Batch Size to 30 (We support upto a maximum of 300 terms in a single request).
-1. Set the Term Description Column Name to 'condition'
+1. Set the Term Description Column Name to 'condition'.
-1. Click 'Start Normalization'
+1. Click 'Start Normalization'.
 This will kick of the process of your dataset normalization.
 30 records are being sent to the Normalize API at a time getting the icd10cm code.
 You can now query your 'patient_terms' table to see the results